chauff/chauff.github.io/teaching.md

 ### Web (and Database) Technology

 Between 2013/14 and 2021/22 I co-taught the first year Bachelor course *Web and Database Technology* at TU Delft.
 I taught the Web technology part, which turned out to be quite a challenge due to the wide variety of skill sets our incoming students possess (some work as Web developers, others have never written a single line of HTML before the start of this course) and the ever-changing nature of web technologies.
+All (by now outdated) materials can be found at https://chauff.github.io/cse1500-web-transcripts/.

 ### Information Retrieval